OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :align: right

 Start the 3D visualization suite from the :menuselection:`File --> NVIZ` menu item.
-Select the `elevation.10m` map as the raster elevation and click [*Run*].
+Select the `elevation` map as the raster elevation and click [*Run*].
 Once the 3D display interface loads, maximize the window.
 Next select :menuselection:`Visualize --> Raster Surfaces` from the top menu,